-Sex therapy is a type of psychotherapy — a general term for treating mental health problems by talking with a mental health professional.
-Through sex therapy, you can address concerns about sexual function, sexual feelings and intimacy, either in individual therapy or in joint therapy with your partner.
-Sex therapy can be effective for individuals of any age, sex or sexual orientation.
+Sex therapy is a specialized type of psychotherapy — a general term for treating mental health problems by talking with a mental health professional.
+Through sex therapy, you can address concerns about sexual function, sexual feelings and intimacy, either in individual therapy or couples or family therapy.
+Sex therapy can be effective for individuals of any age, gender or sexual orientation.

-Sex therapy is usually provided by psychologists, social workers, physicians or licensed therapists who have special training in issues related to sex and relationships.
+Sex therapy is usually provided by licensed psychologists, social workers, physicians or licensed therapists who have advanced training in issues related to sexual and relationship health.
 Certified sex therapists have graduate degrees and can demonstrate their competence in sex therapy by becoming credentialed by the American Association of Sexuality Educators, Counselors and Therapists (AASECT).

-Sex therapy is usually short term, with a limited number of sessions.
-The treatment plan depends on the concerns to be addressed.
+Sex therapy is typically short term in duration, with a limited number of sessions.
+However, treatment plans depend on the concerns and goals being addressed.

 Why it's done

-Sex therapy can help you resolve various sexual issues, from concerns about sexual function or feelings to the way you relate to your partner.
+Sex therapy can help you resolve various sexual issues, from concerns about sexual functioning to difficulties in your sexual relationship.
 Through sex therapy, you may focus on issues such as:

 - Concerns about sexual desire or arousal

 - Concerns about sexual interests or sexual orientation

 - Impulsive or compulsive sexual behavior

 - Intimacy issues related to a disability or chronic condition